ra-kesh/nc-assignment-2/README.md

 ## State vs Pearson Spectre CLI app

-A Advanced Cli app which will let you imagine youreself as an employee of Pearson Spectre and reward you for saving it .
+An Advanced Cli app which will let you imagine youreself as an employee of Pearson Spectre and reward you for saving it .